lasagnapapa/RazerLite/README.md

 - Flash the Nintendo Switch firmware (Found online, I cannot provide)
 - Navigate to the GPU driver manager, and install "Mesa Turnip Adreno Driver v23.2.0" (provided above)
 - Provide Switch roms (your own), and play your games! :)

+### Changelogs
+- Added GLTools and SmartPack apk files in update 1.2.1